I can remember it like it was yesterday.

 1992.
 The Kennedy Expressway.
 The inbound lanes between Logan Boulevard & Fullerton Avenue.

 George Bartishell was Consoer, Townsend & Associates survey crew chief where I worked.
 We were in the field office and George came up to my desk.

 “Hey Bob, have you done any surveying before?”

-“A little bit on the I-355 tollway project” I told him.
+“A little bit, but not much” I told him.

 Dave Miketinas was another surveyor on our crew.
 The 3 of us headed out to the Kennedy Expressway to layout pavement.
 I had never done anything like layout before, but it was time for this 20-something young, energetic civil engineer to be baptized.

 Little did I know that the skills that I learned working with George & Dave would be the start of an entire section of my resume.